GEO-IASS/3D_Deep_Learning/README.md

 A 3D version of the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/)

-You can also find [this dataset at Kaggle](https://www.kaggle.com/daavoo/3d-mnist)
+You can also find and download an already [computed dataset at Kaggle](https://www.kaggle.com/daavoo/3d-mnist)

 ![3D MNIST](data/3Dmnist.png)